yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

 	- where you make it difficult to access things
     - vs where you make it easy
 - Encapsulation boundaries around the system vs Boundaries accross the objects
+- don't make the domain model be in the code.